richgel999/CppSPMD_Fast/README.md

 - Vectorized vfloat sin(), cos(), log(), etc. have been removed for now, because I don't need this functionality for development.
 They will be added back soon.

+- The example shows how the Mandelbrot example is compiled to multiple SIMD ISA's in a single executable, using macros and #include'ing the kernel multiple times for different ISA's.
+There is no automatic dispatch mechanism like ispc does, so you need to do this yourself if it's important.

+- FMA support is optional for AVX2.
+I would benchmark with it turned on and off, and only use it if it actually makes a difference.
+If my kernels, it doesn't.